 - A 1,000 – 1,500 word essay highlighting the experiences of the internship completed.
 This essay must link course content learned to the internship’s real-world experience.

-A sample of past internships include but are not limited to an array of positions at Wright-Patt Air Force Base, Ohio’s Attorney General’s office, Cox Media, CIA, religious organizations and hospitals.
+A sample of past internships include but are not limited to an array of positions at Wright-Patt Air Force Base, Dayton Dragons, Disneyland, Ohio Attorney General’s office, Cox Media, CIA, religious organizations and hospitals.